simplemediacode/airpress/README.txt

 7. Visit http://airtable.com/api to get your API Key and APP ID.

 == Changelog ==

+= 1.1.62 =
+* Gracefully get out of the way when a post is set to private and user is not logged in

+= 1.1.61 =
+* VirtualPost configurations better support Rollup/Lookup/Array fields for the post_name and post_title
+* Eliminate most PHP warnings when array index doesn't exist.
+* Added "trim" argument to apr_loop shortcode.
+This allows {{ My Field }} in the loop instead of requiring {{My Field}}.
+If you need the whitespace to be respected, do [apr_loop trim="false"] .
+Remember, you can set a default value when using the apr shortcode.
+This can help identify issues with missing fields [apr_loop][apr field="My Field Name" default="My Field Name is not set"][apr_loop]

+= 1.1.60 =
+* Resolved issue that caused 404s on VirtualPosts.
+No thanks to irresponsible plugins and themes that call flush_rewrite_rules even when is_admin() == false.

+= 1.1.58 =
+* Compatibility Verification
+* Default value for apr_loop when empty: [apr_loop field='Vendors' default="I'm sorry dave. there are no records"]
+* Made default filename for debug log random

 = 1.1.54 =
 * Added default value option: [apr field="Field Name" default="Sorry... no value found so you'll see this!"]